Skip to main content

 • More technical complexity.
 You're now responsible for hardware specs, validation, and any compatibility issues with oil profiles.
 Custom hardware reveals problems faster than stock hardware does.

-Private label is a long game in white label vs private label decisions.
+Private label is a long game in OEM vs ODM vape hardware vs private label decisions.
 It pays off when you can support the volume, manage the complexity, and capture premium positioning that justifies the investment.

 The Hybrid Model Most Successful Brands Actually Use